FrankBoesing/TFT_eSPI_ext/README.md

 Font code mostly taken from ILI9341_t3 library by Paul Stoffregen, then slightly optimized.

 Note: At v 0.1.1 the API changed and this is no longer compatible with previous versions.
 The examples have been updated.
-Fonts can be rendered to the screen or a sprite.
+Fonts can now be rendered to the screen or a sprite.

 Fonts: